zyq-m/calculate-salary/README.md

 ## About The Project

 Calculate Salary is a program to calculate employee's salary; gross salary and net salary.
-This project is build on top of Java and implementing Object Oriented Programming (OOP).
+This project is build on top of Java and implementing Object Oriented Programming (OOP) principles.

 ## Tools and Technologies